If you grew up watching your parents get stressed around tax season, then you’re probably not looking forward to filing yourself for the first time.

 There are a million questions that run through your head that you might just ... not know the answers to: How much do I owe?
 Will I get money back from the government?
 Do my parents still claim me as a dependent?
 What is a W-2?

-Well, don’t worry, because we are here to make your first time filing taxes just a little easier by giving you some tips of the trade.
+Well, don’t worry, because we are here to make your first time filing taxes just a little easier by giving you some tips.

 Knowing your status on whether your parents claim you or not will determine how you file your taxes this year.
 According to NerdWallet.com, dependents cannot claim any exemptions when filing their own taxes, even if their parents do not claim them.
 Most college-aged students fall into the dependent category, so they cannot claim their own exemption.

 3. Don’t pay to file your taxes if you don’t have to